FASHI: A search for extragalactic OH megamasers with FAST

-This OHM is first found and reported by \citep{Willett2012}, where the detected peak flux density is 17.56\,mJy, while it is $32.27\pm2.23$\,mJy measured by FAST.
-The both flux densities have large difference.
-However, the line profiles are consistent between the two.
-We also detected the 1665\,MHz emission.
-The measured line ratio is $R_{1667:1665}=15.22\pm1.46$ between the 1667 and 1665\,MHz lines.
-The optical RGB image shows a possible merging system with interacting activity.
-The OH spectrum shows strong and multiple velocity components, indicating an active merging process.
+\textbf{IRAS\,10597+5926} This OHM was first found and reported by \citet{Willett2012}, where the detected peak flux density is 17.56\,mJy, while it is $32.27\pm2.23$\,mJy measured by FAST.
+The flux densities are very different, but the line profiles are consistent between the two.